CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 - - -

-## nv set vrf \<vrf-id\> router bgp timers connection-retry
+## nv set vrf \<vrf-id\> router bgp timers keepalive

-Time interval at which connection attempts are retried upon a failure.
+Configures the rate (in seconds) at which BGP sends keepalive messages to all the peers in the specified VRF.
+BGP exchanges periodic keepalive messages to measure and ensure that a peer is still alive and functioning.
+You can specify a value between 0 and 65535 or `none`.
+The default value is 3 seconds.

+The keepalive interval can be less than or equal to one third of the hold time, but cannot be less than 1 second.
+Setting the keepalive and hold time values to 0 disables the exchange of keepalives.

 ### Command Syntax